limserhane/Butterfly/README.md

 Butterfly is another `c++` logging library.

-Butterfly is designed to be ergonomic and powerful, not extra-performant.
+Butterfly is designed to be ergonomic and powerful.

 <!-- The library is still in development. -->